-- a.
-PALT is the approximate number of calendar days from the time the PC accepts a complete PR package to the time of award. - b.
+a.
+PALT is the approximate number of calendar days from the time the PC accepts a complete PR package to the time of award.

+b.
 The PC requires sufficient time to conduct adequate market research, develop sound acquisition strategies, and build out the package to allow for maximum competition and SB participation.
 The minimum steps and mandatory timeline involved in the acquisition process are detailed and available on the Acquisition Milestone Checklist located on the Resource Page.
-The PC process is covered in detail in the PC Desk Guide (see References).

 c.
-The PR package submission timeframes detailed in the table below gives an example of the typical required annual PALT times and should be incorporated into the acquisition planning process for all requirements and added to the SRRB timelines discussed in Paragraph 3.1.(1).
+The PR package submission timeframes detailed in the table below gives an example of the typical required annual PALT times and should be incorporated into the acquisition planning process for all requirements and added to the SRRB timelines discussed in Section 3.1.(l).
+Please note that the Table 1. is an example only.